Selective Historical Armoury

 - Battlefield 1943 continues the tradition with Thompsons being the only submachine gun available for the Americans; the Type 100 being the only submachine gun available for the Japanese; the German Karabiner 98 rifle being the sniper rifle for the Japanese; and the experimental, never-entering-service Type 5 being the semiautomatic rifle for the Japanese.
 As the game's options are quite limited in general and strictly multiplayer and all weapon types being exactly the same for both sides, though, it was clear they were just looking for a simple justification for the game to be easily balanced.

 - The Medal of Honor games set in the Pacific theatre are quite a study in contrasts.
-The PC version makes a considerable effort to be true to history; it actually remembers that the US Marines were still equipped with bolt-action Springfields long after the Garand became standard-issue to the Army, and includes oft-overlooked weapons like the .45 ACP M1917 revolver - even modelling the half-moon clips used to load it - and the infamous M50 Reising.
+The PC version of Pacific Assault in particular makes a considerable effort to be true to history; it actually remembers that the US Marines were still equipped with bolt-action Springfields long after the Garand became standard-issue to the Army, and includes oft-overlooked weapons like the .45 ACP M1917 revolver - even modelling the half-moon clips used to load it - and the infamous M55 Reising.
 The console version?
 Not so much.

 WWII Stealth Based Games